cylc/cylc.github.io/index.md

 [others](https://github.com/cylc/cylc/blob/master/CONTRIBUTING.md#code-contributors).
 It is [available under the GPL v3 license](./license.html).

-{% include feature.html content="Suites are defined in a human-readable config file format - so you can use software development power tools for suite development." %}
+{% include feature.html content="Workflows are defined in a human-readable
+config file format - so you can use software development power tools for suite development." %}

 {% include feature.html content="Configure scheduling with an efficient graph
 description notation, and task runtime properties in an efficient inheritance hierarchy (to factor out all commonality)." %}

-{% include feature.html content="Cylc dynamically generates new workflow
+{% include feature.html content="Cylc respects inter-cycle dependence and
-without being constrained by a global cycle loop.
-Cycles interleave naturally, suites flow around failed or delayed tasks, and they adapt to insertion and removal of tasks." %}
+dynamically generates new workflow without being constrained by a global cycle loop, so that cycles can interleave naturally for much improved scheduling during catch-up from delays." %}

 {% include feature.html content="Cylc has low admin overhead and a small security footprint, because - as a distributed system - there is no central